good-loop/doc/pages/policy/environmental-policy.md

 ## Carbon neutrality

 Good-Loop aims to be carbon neutral.
-Each year we will calculate our carbon footprint and offset this by purchasing carbon credits from an appropriately certified supplier.
+Each year we will calculate our carbon footprint and offset this by purchasing carbon credits from an appropriate supplier.
 We use data-centres that are 100% powered by renewable energy.

 ## Use of materials